richiebeaumont/songs/README.md

 **Important:** Make sure this list matches exactly or it won't work offline YOU HAVE TO GIVE THE SUMMARY A NAME SO YOU CAN PUSH THE IMAGES

-6) Commit with a message and 'Push to origin'
+6) Commit with a message (YOU HAVE TO GIVE THE SUMMARY A NAME SO YOU CAN PUSH THE IMAGES)  and 'Push to origin'

 7) Open 'Songs' on your iPad with an internet connection